namithj/minimal-admin/.github/README.md

 # FAIR Repository Publishing Workflow

-This GitHub Actions workflow automatically publishes your WordPress plugin to a FAIR (Federated Asset Integrity Registry) repository, implementing the [FAIR Protocol](https://github.com/fairpm/fair-protocol) for decentralized package management.
+This GitHub Actions workflow automatically publishes your WordPress plugin to a FAIR repository, implementing the [FAIR Protocol](https://github.com/fairpm/fair-protocol) for decentralized package management.

 ## Quick Start: Publish Your Plugin to FAIR in 5 Steps